 The Lawson Biosafety Program is overseen by the Lawson Biological Safety Officer (BSO) in conjunction with Lawson's Biosafety Oversight Committee.
 The BSO administers Lawson's biosafety program on a day-to-day basis and provides technical advice on safety procedures, equipment and relevant regulations as they apply to Lawson.
-Lawson works in conjunction with The University of Western Ontario to ensure that all affiliated staff and students are working safely with biohazardous materials.
+Lawson works in conjunction with Western University to ensure that all affiliated staff and students are working safely with biohazardous materials in the hospital research laboratories.
 However, the ultimate responsibility of biological safety resides with the Principal Investigator (PI) and their staff.